NCBI-Hackathons/Expanding-OpenCRAVAT/README.md

 ### Installation

-For local installation on Mac and Windows see the Quickstart guide here: https://github.com/KarchinLab/open-cravat/wiki/quickstart
+For local installation on Mac and Windows see the Quickstart guide [here](https://github.com/KarchinLab/open-cravat/wiki/quickstart)

 ## Hackathon Goals